arudol/am3_test_documentation/docs/code_overview.md

 **Notes**: (1) Due to their short lifetime, neutral pions are assumed to decay instantaneously.
 For photo-pion production we hence don't list a source term for neutral pions but instead a photon source term.
 (2) Injection here refers to the build-in injection.
 Arbitrary injection is possible by passing arrays.

+For details on the implementation of the different processes we point to [Gao et al - new paper placeholder].

 ### Accessing timescales

 Particle timescales (in s) can be accessed through